livechat/angular-livechat/README.md

 ### Livechat Widget for Angular
-Angular component to integrate LiveChat with your single-page app.
+Angular directive to integrate LiveChat with your single-page app.

 #### Installation
 `npm install --save @livechat/angular-widget`